MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/pagefield/devenv-oncontroladdin-pagefield-trigger.md

 *Index*
 &emsp;Type: [Integer](../../methods-auto/integer/integer-data-type.md)
-An integer identifier that a control add-in sends with the event.
+Specifies an integer identifier that a control add-in sends with the event.

 *Data*
 &emsp;Type: [Text](../../methods-auto/text/text-data-type.md)
-A text string that a control add-in sends with an event.
+Specifies a text string that a control add-in sends with an event.